AnonymerNiklasistanonym/MoonpieBot/README.md

 There is now a way to use the program without needing to install or build anything.
 You can download a binary for your operating system from the [latest release](https://github.com/AnonymerNiklasistanonym/MoonpieBot/releases) and then just run it.

-All other rules from the previous section still apply, it's just that you don't have to install or build anything.
-You still need to have environment variables or a `.env` file in the same directory etc.

 #### Linux